 The Western Cape Health Department and the City are partners in providing personal primary healthcare (PPHC) services.
 The partnership, which complies with the Constitution, is governed by a service-level agreement (SLA).
 The City's clinics deliver PPHC services to the most vulnerable residents, close to their residences.
-The City will continue to work with Province to ensure seamless health service delivery particularly to the vulnerable and poor.
+The City will continue to work with Province to ensure seamless health service delivery to particularly the vulnerable and poor.

-Complying with national core standards and improving access to services
+4.3.f.2 Complying with national core standards and improving access to services